-A publicly-funded partnership involving the UW College of Education furthers inclusionary practices in Washington schools statewide
+A publicly-funded partnership involving the UW Haring Center for Inclusive Education furthers inclusionary practices in Washington schools statewide

 "It was clear how much a space for her child mattered," says Cathi Davis, principal of Ruby Bridges Elementary in the Northshore School District.
 "Her whole demeanor changed when she realized that her child belongs here."